Scheme guidance - Compensation for attendant care services

 - An attendant care service under the SRC Act is limited to services that provide for the essential and personal care of the employee.

 - Personal care provides for an employee’s basic needs so they can adequately function within the limits of their physical ability and mental capacity.

 - Attendant care services may be provided for a distinct period (post-acute care) or for the life of a claim (ongoing care).
 Post-acute care is the care that may be required in the immediate period following an injury or surgical intervention.
-Ongoing care is the care that may be required for employees who suffer from a severe or catastrophic injury and reasonably require ongoing personal care throughout the life of their claim.
+Ongoing care is the care that may be required for employees who have a severe or catastrophic injury and reasonably require ongoing personal care throughout the life of their claim.

 - Attendant care services assist and support an employee undertake activities of daily living and may include the following:

 - bathing and toileting